Patrieca-King/Khan-Academy-SQL-Project/README.md

 I'm revisiting SQL this month, this time with Khan Academy.
-I'm now on Lesson 3 and the point of this lesson's project is to create tables that relate to each other and perform joins to show their relation in human readable format.
+The point of this project is to create tables that relate to each other and perform joins to show their relation in human readable format.
 This was my attempt.